 How can I or my attorney pursue a claim in court in Hawaii?

-In Hawaii, an employee can file a private lawsuit to recover unpaid wages, civil penalties, attorney's costs and fees.
+In Hawaii, an employee can file a private lawsuit to recover unpaid wages, civil penalties, and attorney's costs and fees.
 In the event that the employer willfully violated the law, liquidated damages may also be recovered.

 State Labor Agency